Subham2S/BigData-Engineering-Capstone-Project-1/README.md

 mkdir -p /home/anabig114212/Capstone_Outputs
 ```

-- Removes the current Capstone_Outputs Folder and Creates a new dir "Capstone_Outputs" - Here all the Outputs will be stored.
+- Removes the current `Capstone_Outputs` Folder and Creates a new dir `Capstone_Outputs` - Here all the Outputs will be stored.

 ```bash
 cp -r /home/anabig114212/Capstone_Inputs/* /home/anabig114212/